DataRaptor/drift-discord/README.md

 This repo contains two services, an API and Client.

-Documentation for each can be found in the respective directories.
+Documentation for each service can be found in the respective directories.

 ## Architecture